 The list of responsibilities for Georgia landlords is as follows.

-- Abide by all terms of the lease agreement.
+- Abide by all terms of the written lease agreement.

 - Accord all tenants fairness and respect as per the Georgia Fair Housing Laws.

-There are consequences to failing to provide tenants with such information.
-Among other things, they may be able to use that as legal justification to break their lease early.
+There are consequences for landlords who fail to provide tenants with such information.
+Among other things, tenants may be able to use that as legal justification to end their tenancy early.

 Overview of the Georgia Landlord-Tenant Law